 Record & Review

 In order to change your thinking, the first step is to clearly understand what you are thinking.
-When a negative thought begins to enter your mind, instead of ignoring it and pushing it to the back of your thoughts, pay closer attention, record it, and review.
+When a negative thought begins to enter your mind, instead of ignoring it and pushing it to the back of your head, pay closer attention, record it and review.

 This means that the second you think negative, pause and immediately write it down.
 For instance: “I’m never going to get this job because I’m not good enough and don’t have enough experience.”
 Get the thought out of your head while it’s raw, before it’s reached its maximum.
 Then, quickly identify what exactly triggered the thought: “This is a new field for me and I’m feeling a bit out of my comfort zone.”

 Question the Negativity

 Along with recording and reviewing negative thoughts, try to question them by asking things like: “How vital are you?
 Should I take you seriously?
 Are you real or a facade trying to dictate who I know I am?”
 You may be pleasantly surprised to discover that many of our negative thoughts are either minuscule (not to say they aren’t important, of course), or they don’t hold any truth — especially the ones that suddenly pop up.
 Sure, there are negative thoughts that may stem from a larger, deeper situation that you shouldn’t take lightly, but this method is great for those times when you’re focusing on one small mistake, one bad day, or when you literally have no idea why you are even thinking negatively in the first place.
 Why let something consume you that you know shouldn’t even be there, especially if you actually want to escape it?

 I like using this method as it helps me realize that just because there is one thing trying to take over me, I still have the power to lift myself up.
 It allows me to stay level-headed by giving me an honest reality check and fine tuning of my thoughts.